spotDL/spotify-downloader/Working Docs/codeGuidelines.md

 because it doesn't tell you anything about how the variable functions.
 An alternate better variable name would be `car` or `duneBuggy`.

-- When using use mnemonic variables(pronounceable variable names). `gtwy` as an acronym for `gateway` is a bad choice because, it can't be pronounced, `gway` is comparatively better because it is pronounceable.
+- Use mnemonic variables(pronounceable variable names). `gtwy` as an acronym for `gateway` is a bad choice because, it can't be pronounced, `gway` is comparatively better because it is pronounceable.
 Research shows that mnemonic names are more easily remembered and discussed.